DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/03-classification/homework.md

 ### Question 4

 * Now let's train a logistic regression
-* For that, we need to turn our price prediction problem into a binary classification task.
-* Let's create a variable `above_average` which is `1` if the price is above (or equal to) `152`.
 * Remember that we have two categorical variables in the data.
 Include them using one-hot encoding.
 * Fit the model on the training dataset.
    * To make sure the results are reproducible across different versions of Scikit-Learn, fit the model with these parameters: